 A joint venture between Channel 9 and Fairfax media, Stan is Australia's up-and-coming streaming success story.
 After launching on Australia Day in 2015, Stan quickly rose in popularity thanks to its extensive licensing deals for key shows like Breaking Bad and Better Call Saul.
 But it also began experimenting with local originals, gaining plenty of success with local comedy No Activity, before stepping things up with a six-part miniseries based on the hit Wolf Creek movies.

-Stan offers HD streams on an extensive range of devices, for a flat fee of $10 per month.
-You can stream on three different devices at any given time, with no restriction on the number of devices connected to the account.
+Stan offers standard quality, HD streams, and/or Ultra HD (4K) on an extensive range of devices.
+There are three different tiers: Basic at $10, Standard at $12, and Premium at $15.
+You can stream on three different devices at any given time with the Standard plan and four in the Premium plan.
+All of these with no restriction on the number of devices connected to the account.

 Pay TV service Foxtel tried its hand at an all-you-can-eat streaming platform in its Presto joint venture, but has decided to focus instead on the streaming version of its subscription platform.
 Offering a combination of live broadcast channels as well as complete seasons and catch-up on-demand services, Foxtel Now pricing starts at $10 a month, with channel packs on offer to expand the number of shows and movies on offer.

 You can connect up to three devices to your Foxtel Now account and stream on two devices at the same time, though quality is restricted to standard definition.